devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ## Below are the high level steps discussed on the freestyle:
 1. Git
 2. Invoke top level maven plugin
-3. archive the artifacts
+3. Archive the artifacts
-4. publish the junit reports
+4. Publish the junit reports
 5. Running the ansible playbook.

 ## Creating a jenkins job in pipeline format: